 This past week, I’ve built my town, created my characters, outlined my first book, started this website, and am about to close the door to dukes and barons for something refreshing.
 I hope you won’t mind my temporary insanity going down this genre lane.
 It’s my hope that you’ll follow me to see how good or bad I am at writing a typical murder mystery with a bit of comedy and romance thrown in for fun.
 It’s my plan to do a small four-book series.

 Now, how does one kill someone with a fruitcake?
 This should be extremely interesting.
-Stay tuned, for a late December 2019 release of my first cozy mystery with Patsy Sweet.
+Stay tuned, for a mid-2020 release of my first cozy mystery with Patsy Sweet.
+In the meantime, I’m still churning out historical romances as long as my muse pokes at me.

 All my best,